 (Some people like to see two-parameter optimization results displayed in a rotating 3D graph.
-Though these look flashy, I find that they add no new information to what already discernible from a simple heat map.)
+Though these look flashy, they add no new information to what is already discernible from a simple heat map.)

 To demonstrate the remaining capabilities of the optimization graph, please close all open windows and open the example script called Sample2a.rts.